elodiemaignant/elodiemaignant.github.io/_pages/about.md

 More generally, my research interests lie at the interaction between geometry and learning.
 I am a strong believer in data-driven mathematics with a focus on applications in biology and medicine.
 I am also motivated by teaching and I am involved in several projects aimed at popularising mathematics.

-Please feel free to contact me by email: maignant[at]zib.de
+Please feel free to contact me by email at maignant[at]zib.de

 News